 - Slip the brass compression sleeve on the tube about an inch or so.
 You don’t need to be precise here.

 The copper tube will go about 1/2 inch into the stop valve body as indicated in the following photo:

-Next, slide the stop valve onto the end of the copper pipe until it stops.
+Slide the stop valve onto the end of the copper pipe until it’s fully seated.
+The valve body should go on easily.
 You can see how the brass compression sleeve is beveled on both ends and will be squeezed against against the valve body and copper tube to make a water tight seal:

-While holding the valve body against the end of the copper tube, slide the compression nut and brass sleeve up to the valve body.
-Spin the nut on by hand and tighten the nut with a wrench until you feel it seat (or bite) against the brass sleeve – it’s a distinctive feel, you can’t miss it – then tighten the nut an extra 1/2 turn.
+While holding the valve body against the end of the copper pipe, press the compression nut and brass sleeve up to the valve body.
+Spin the nut on by hand, then tighten the nut with a wrench until you feel it seat (or bite) against the brass sleeve – it’s a distinctive feel, you can’t miss it – then tighten the nut an extra 1/2 turn.
 Take care not to over tighten the nut because you can crack the valve or nut.
 You can always tighten the nut a bit more if it leaks.

-The compression fitting system is a simple and reliable system.
+The water shutoff valve compression fitting system is a simple and reliable system.

 This project is continued in How to Replace a Leaky Toilet Water Shutoff Valve – Part 2.

 Copyright © 2016 HandymanHowTo.com Reproduction strictly prohibited.